CoombaPace/stockabily/README.md

-# reactstock
+# Stockabily

-This is the React updated version of iStock.
+This is the refactored version of ReactStock.
 It uses:
 * Node.js
 * React
 * React-dom
+* React-router
-* React-route
+* Passport.js
-* Passort.js
+* Axios
-* Sequlize
+* Sequelize
 * MySQL

-This app makes API calls that pulls in Stock Market data that is displayed to the page.
+This app makes API calls that pulls in Stock Market data that is displayed as cards to the page.
-If the Stock is up it will appear Green and if it is down it will be Red.
+If the Stock is up it will appear Green and if it is down, Red.
-The app also lets the user save their stock searches so they can see them when they login.
+Users can sign up and save their stock searches so they can see them when they login.
+THIS IS FEATURE IS INCOMING IN THIS VERSION.
-Users can also sign up and create a user name.
 *********************************************************
 The User must fill out the sign up page and passwords must be 6 characters long.
 *********************************************************
-To use this repo clone the repository and run npm install on the root folder and the client folder.
+To use this repo, clone the repository and run npm install on the root folder and the client folder.
+Change ports in database_keys.js and config.json if necessary.
 This app was built with a dot env file.